vlfeat/matconvnet/doc/site/docs/pretrained.md

-    While the CRF component is missing (it may come later to MatConvNet), this model still outperforms the FCN-8s network above, partially because it is trained with additonal data from COCO.
+    While the CRF component is missing (it may come later to MatConvNet), this model still outperforms the FCN-8s network above, partially because it is trained with additional data from COCO.
 In the table below, the RV-VOC12 data is the subset of the PASCAL VOC 12 data as described in the 'Conditional Random Fields'
     paper: